logicahealth/sandbox-community-edition/README.md

 127.0.0.1  r5
 127.0.0.1  static-content
 ```

-This tells the web browser on the local machine that, for example, “http://r4/”  will be found listening on the local machine… assuming the container is running.
+**WITHOUT THESE, THE SYSTEM WILL START UP BUT WILL ENTER A REDIRECT LOOP ON LOGIN** These tells the web browser on the local machine that, for example, “http://r4/”  will be found listening on the local machine instead of a real domain name over the Internet.

 ## Mac OS Install